munificent/craftinginterpreters/book/scanning-on-demand.md

    2 39 ''
 ```

-The first column is the line numbers, the second is the numeric value of the
+The first column is the line number, the second is the numeric value of the
 token <span name="token">type</span>, and then finally the lexeme.
 That last
 empty lexeme on line 2 is the EOF token.